akking/community-catalog/templates/kafka/0/README.md

-# Apache Kafka with Rest Proxy and UI (Experimental) JEFFK, DongyanL
+# Apache Kafka with Rest Proxy and UI

 ### Info: